dustinengle/smart-mailbox/docs/API.md

 __Mailbox__

-* `POST /mailbox/lock` - Send a lock command to the mailbox.
 * `DELETE /mailbox/pin` - Remove a pin from the mailbox.
 * `POST /mailbox/pin` - Send a new pin number to the mailbox to provide access.
-* `POST /mailbox/status` - Request a status update from the mailbox.
-* `POST /mailbox/unlock` - Send an unlock command to the mailbox.
 * `DELETE /mailbox` - Remove a mailbox from the account.
   - Funds for the starter kit account should be moved back into the main account.
   - Mailbox history will be kept but hidden from general queries.